carmenbianca/report-liferay/plan.md

 context of automating their licensing policies?

 @solutions.
 What are the available technical solutions in the field of licensing compliance?
-Are they suitable for automating Liferay's licensing policies?
+Which of these are suitable for automating Liferay's licensing policies?

 Question @current exists to create an understanding of the current situation.
 With that understanding, it becomes much easier to imagine how the process might